aws-samples/saga-choreography-pattern/README.md

 The source code in this repo provides sample code for implementation of the saga choreography pattern on AWS.
 Below diagram depicts the architecture created by this source code.

 1. It has three microservices, namely - Order, Inventory and Payment services which are implemented as Lambdas.
-2. Each service is exposed through an APIGateway REST endpoint.
+2. Each service is exposed through an Amazon API Gateway REST endpoint.
-3. Each service has a data store - implemnted as DynamoDB tables.
+3. Each service has a data store - implemented as DynamoDB tables.
-4. Each services publishes messages and consumes them on Amazon EventBridge.
+4. Each service publishes messages and consumes them on Amazon EventBridge.

 ![Architecture Diagram](architecture.png)